dotenv-org/dotenv-org.github.io/docs/integrations/railway-nodejs.md

 ---
 layout: docs
-title: "Vercel with Node.js - Integrations"
+title: "Railway with Node.js - Integrations"
 ---

 {% include helpers/reading_time.html %}

 ##### Integrations

-# Vercel with Node.js
+# Railway with Node.js

-Learn how to make Vercel, Node.js, and Dotenv Vault work together.
+Learn how to make Railway, Node.js, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

-## 1. Set up Node.js for Vercel
+## 1. Set up Node.js for Railway

-Set up your Node.js app to work with Vercel.
+Set up your Node.js app to work with Railway.

 ```
 // index.js